TUDelftMe/cecles/Documentation/Report/2 Goals and aim of the system.md

 ** Use Case Diagram**

+### The student
+The student is this use case is registered at the TU Delft and enrolled for courses.
+He or she has the intention to use CECLES as a tool to find more study materials based for the courses the student is already enrolled in.

+### logging in
-The student is able to log in by providing credentials to CECLES which will then register in which courses the student is currently enrolled in.
+The student is able to provide credentials (the TU Delft NetID) to log in.
+Thanks to the TU Delft API (not depicted) CECLES can read which courses the student is enrolled in and thus interested in.
-The system previously did the keyword extraction of the course based on the course description and the student is presented with keywords for that course.

-By removing keywords from view, the student is able to make a selection of keywords that are relevant for him or her.
-The student the receives the study material based on the selected keywords.
-The search for this study material has also already been executed to save time.
+### presenting keywords
+The course database uses this information from the login to show only the courses the courses the student is interested in and the keywords that mach these interesting courses.
+The student can 'remove' keywords that are not relevant for him or her.
+This removal is considered to be a downgrade in relevance for the keyword and remembered for the next time.

+### keyword validation
+An alternative method of validating course keywords is by having a teacher (preferably of the course itself) look over the keywords and judge whether these are represenative of the course content.

+### learning material
+The learning material based on the (validated) keywords is presented to the student who can now start learning.

+### teacher
 The member of the teaching staff is able to provide feedback on the relevancy of the keywords for the course. more on this in **[link to chapter HC]**